Tweets by @GrantsOffice

 1 Michigan Avenue

 Non-profit organizations in the United States are eligible to apply.
-Within the United States, priority places include Michigan, Mississippi, New Mexico and New Orleans.
+Within the United States, some emphasis on projects within Michigan, Mississippi, New Mexico and New Orleans.
 Internationally, they also include micro-regions in Haiti and Mexico.

 Applications may be submitted at any time.

 Award amounts vary according to proposals.
 Grants can range from less than $100,000 to more than $5,000,000, depending on the project.
 Some grants are funded over multi-year periods.

 Defining a Precipitous Increase in Crime